eoladil/fam/README.md

 # FAM - Flatpak Alias Manager

-FAM is an automation tool madre forma personal use that generates shell aliases for Flatpak applications, enabling users to launch them via short commands (e.g., `firefox`) instead of full Application IDs.
-It features systemd integration for automatic updates and an interactive configuration menu.
+FAM is an automation tool that generates shell aliases for Flatpak applications, enabling the user to launch them via short commands instead of full Application IDs.

+It was scripted with AI help for personal use.

 ## Features

 * Bash, Zsh, and Fish support.
-* Automation detection of Flatpak installs, removals and changes via a `systemd` user service.
+* Automated detection of Flatpak changes via a `systemd` user service.
 * Support for name overrides, blacklisting, and environment variable injection.
 * Built-in configuration for backups and restores.
-* Self-contained script for maximum portability.

 ## Installation